My MVP Valentine: Alternative ending

 After the series aired, 5566 released a song titled "Without Your Love", whose MV (also starring Angela Chang) showed an alternative ending to the story.

 Soundtrack

-My MVP Valentine OST is a two-disc OST produced by Avex Trax-Taiwan.
+The My MVP Valentine soundtrack was released on two CDs produced by Avex Trax-Taiwan.
 The first disc contains four songs from 5566, the lead cast, while the second disc is a compilation of various J-pop and K-pop songs.